Justice Minister Andrew Little to decide fate of alleged murderer Kyung Yup Kim after Court of Appeal quashes extradition order to China on human rights grounds

 But Kim had left for South Korea before officials sought him for questioning

-China sought his extradition from New Zealand in 2011, when he was arrested and spent five years in jail, without trial, before being released on bail in 2017.
+China sought his extradition from New Zealand in 2011, when he was arrested and spent five years in jail, without trial, before being released on electronic bail in 2016.

 During that time, his extradition was approved in 2015 by Amy Adams, the Justice Minister in the previous National-led government.